 All copper fittings are manufactured using the latest extrusion, moulding, and machining techniques with the 3-point press design to ensure permanent, reliable, and leak-free joints, providing plumbers with a copper press fitting system warranted for 25 years.

-The launch of CopperLink demonstrates LEAP’s commitment to our mission to give installers the freedom to deliver great, to choose the best press fit copper system for their services.
+The launch of CopperLink demonstrates LEAP’s commitment to our mission to give installers the freedom to choose the best press-fit copper system and deliver great service.
 We’re thrilled to be bringing some more exciting news about these copper fittings over the next few months.

-Learn more about LEAP CopperLink range here.
+Learn more about the LEAP CopperLink range here.

 List of Keywords and the number of times we’d like it to appear in the blog.